Last Reviewed: 01 Oct 2022

 Focusing on weight gain can make the person feel like weight is the only thing that matters.
 This is likely to make them feel like you do not understand their struggle.

 Questioning the person’s treatment will compromise their trust in their treating team.
-This can lead them to refuse to follow treatment recommendations.
+This can lead them to refuse to follow treatment recommendations and can affect their recovery journey.

 Unhelpful: “We don’t know what to do with you anymore.”
 “All this treatment isn’t working.”